FAQ: Getting Started as a New Official in the Ohio Valley Region

 What other equipment do I need?

-You will need a whistle and lanyard, a set of yellow and red cards, and a coin to do the coin toss.
+You will need a whistle and lanyard, a set of yellow and red cards, and a flipping coin.
 These items are generally available for sale at the clinics, but can also be purchased at most sporting goods stores.
 Fox 40, Fox Mini, Fox Pearl are the most popular whistles.
-Metal whistles are not recommended.
+Metal "pea" whistles are not appropriate.

 When are tournaments held in the OVR?